xXJSONDeruloXx/hibernato/README.md

    - **Suspend then Hibernate**: Quick suspend with automatic hibernation after delay (best for flexibility)
 4. Resume by pressing the power button

-The first setup takes a few minutes as it creates the swapfile and configures all necessary system components.

 ## How It Works

-Hibernado configures hibernation using a filesystem-friendly approach:

 1. **Swapfile Creation**: Creates a swapfile on `/home` (writable partition) sized to RAM + 1GB for optimal hibernation
 2. **Resume Configuration**: Calculates swapfile offset and UUID, adds resume parameters to GRUB